torvalds/linux/Documentation/filesystems/f2fs.rst

 			 fragmentation/after-GC situation itself.
 The developers use these modes to understand filesystem fragmentation/after-GC condition well, and eventually get some insights to handle them better.
-			 In "fragment:segment", f2fs allocates a new segment in ramdom position.
+			 In "fragment:segment", f2fs allocates a new segment in random position.
 With this, we can simulate the after-GC condition.
 			 In "fragment:block", we can scatter block allocation with "max_fragment_chunk" and "max_fragment_hole" sysfs nodes.